Support for early career teachers

 Communities of Practice - run by Computing at School (CAS) - are local networks of computing teachers that share expertise, resources and best practice to encourage strong and effective teaching.
 This can be a valuable source of peer support, especially in your early career.

 If you would like to learn more about communities of practice, Computing at School are running a series of free 'ITE Introduction to CAS' webinars.
-The next are on Tuesday 9 February 2021 and Tuesday 25 May 2021.
+The final event is Tuesday 25 May 2021.

 Computing at School has a dedicated Community of Practice for primary trainee teachers which can be found here.